Arcadia-Science/2025-epistasis-dl-quantgen/README.md

 ## Hardware Requirements

-We ran the three experimental pipelines on a a GPU based AWS EC2 instance (g4dn.8xlarge) with 12 vCPUs, 128Gb of RAM, a 1Tb hard drive, and a T4 Tensore Core GPU.
+We ran the three experimental pipelines on a GPU based AWS EC2 instance (g4dn.8xlarge) with 12 vCPUs, 128Gb of RAM, a 1Tb hard drive, and a T4 Tensor Core GPU.
 These hardware requirements are only necessary if you wish to replicate the large sample size simulations (10^6 samples) of the scaling experiment.
 The smaller sample size simulations can be run with 30Gb of RAM (e.g. on a g4dn.2xlarge instance) and take up much less drive space.
 See the Snakemake workflow instructions below for details on how to avoid replicating the large sample size simulations.

 A GPU greatly speeds up model fitting in PyTorch but is not strictly required.
 However, expect run times to be exceptionally slow when fitting models for simulations with more than 10^3 samples or QTLs.